Macron pitches France as India's European trade gateway – DW – 02/14/2025

 First and foremost is IMEC's financing.

-The corridor envisages offloading Indian goods at the Khalifa Port in the UAE and transferring them on trains towards the Israeli port of Haifa and on to the Mediterranean and Europe through Gulf countries and Israel.
+The corridor envisages offloading Indian goods at Khalifa Port in the UAE, transferring them on trains to Israel's port of Haifa, and from there on to the Mediterranean and Europe through Gulf countries and Israel.
 However, a large part of the required rail network is missing in the Middle East.

 Then there are challenges over India's manufacturing capacity.